jbruchon/libjodycode/README.md

 all of them into a single reusable shared library.

-Please consider financially supporting continued development of libjodycode using the links on my home page (Ko-fi, PayPal, SubscribeStar, Flattr, etc.):
+Please consider financially supporting continued development of libjodycode using the links on my home page (Ko-fi, PayPal, SubscribeStar, etc.):

 https://www.jodybruchon.com/